infinite-time/infinite-time.github.io/_posts/2026-04-25-my-first-post.md

 - GPUs can be operated by anyone and are available on all Cloud providers.

 #### Growth in AI
+- AI technology is growing very fast.
+This needs accelerated parallel computing provided by Nvidia GPUs.
+Though GPUs are general purpose, as of now the mian driver of revenue is AI.
+- TPUs are good for doing matrix multiplications.
+- GPUs are more flexible and good when there are lots of branching and irregular memory accesses.
+- the main use case for compute now is matrix multiplications in AI and AI is growing very fast.
+Doesn't it fit well with what TPU is built for?

 ### Key concepts

 <a name="gds-2"></a>
-GDS2 - is the binary file format for capturing and exchanging the physical layout description of IC (integrated circuit).
+**GDS2** - is the binary file format for capturing and exchanging the physical layout description of IC (integrated circuit).

 <a name="hbm"></a>
 HBM - High Bandwidth Memory is a memory interface for 3D stacked Synchronous Dynamic Random Access Memory.